 Author contribution.
 AE, HF, WB, and HS designed the study.
 AE prepared the manuscript and performed the analysis of the topographic, filtered gravity, granite density, and literature data.
-HF carried out the filtering of the gravity data and supervised the study.
+HF carried out the filtering of the gravity data and super-650 vised the study.
 HS and HdW supervised and acquired the financial support for the project leading to this publication.
 GG provided the gravity data and supported their interpretation.
 All authors contributed to the reviewing of the manuscript and the discussion of the results.

-695 Competing interests.
+655 Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
 This research was part of the project "Lithologische und strukturelle Untersuchungen im ostbayerischen Grundgebirge", which was funded within the scope of the project initiative "Bodenatlas Bayern" by the Government of Bavaria with co-funding of the European Union (EFRE-Programm Bayern 2014-2020).
 We would like to thank Caroline Vercoutere and Agni Vamvaka for providing details on their AFT analyses and Johann Rohrmüller, Timo Spörlein, Volker Friedlein, Melanie Meyer (all LfU Bayern), Anna Schaarschmidt, and Tobias Stephan for fruitful discussions.
-Wolfgang Siebel and an anonymous reviewer are thanked for their valuable comments and suggestions during the review process.